alexao8/entrust-technicalTask/README.md

 # Technical Task for Entrust internship application

 ## Context
-In this private repository you can find a completed technical task for Entrust.
+In this repository you can find a completed technical task for Entrust.
 The goal of this task is to develop a pagin application.

 ### Problem to solve
 The paging problem consists in creating a file that is properly paged.
 Given a one-line text file, the program has to separate it in lines of 80 characters (if we reach this number of chars in the middle of a word, this one will be included in the actual line) and in pages every 25 lines.
 Pages will be differenciated with a separation mark. this separation mark will consist in a line of hastags "#" with the page number in the middle and one blank line before and after this separation line.